Remember the good old days when politicians were all lawyers?

 - I don’t put a limit on the time between when they were a journalist and when they became a politician.
 But the journalism job must have been a significant part of their careers.
 Doing an internship 20 years ago doesn’t count.

 Here are the names I have so far, the parties they ran for, and the news outlets they used to work for.
-Those who actually got elected are in bold.
+Those who actually got elected are in bold, and those who jumped directly from a political reporting job into running as a politician are marked with (*)

 1956: Pierre Laporte (Independent) — Le Devoir — Went back into journalism after losing and re-entered politics as a Quebec Liberal in 1961